Security

 The Problem: Traditional platforms authenticate you with passwords or session tokens stored in their database.
 If that database is breached, an attacker can impersonate you.

-Our Solution: ellul.ai's breach-safe modes use WebAuthn passkeys — the same technology behind Face ID and Touch ID.
-Your private key is generated inside your device's secure enclave and never leaves it.
+Our Solution: ellul.ai's Web Locked mode uses WebAuthn passkeys — the same technology behind Face ID and Touch ID.
+Your private key is generated inside your device's secure enclave and never leaves it (extractable: false).

 • Phishing is impossible.
 WebAuthn is domain-bound — your passkey only works on the real ellul.ai domain.

 • Session hijacking is impossible.
-Stolen cookies are worthless without the hardware key.
+Stolen cookies are worthless without the hardware key — the key cannot be extracted from the browser.

 • A full platform breach cannot compromise your server.
 There is nothing in our database to steal.